CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/CLI-Configuration.md

 {{< tabs "15 ">}}
 {{< tab "NVUE Command ">}}

-Run the `nv set system cli inactive-timeout <seconds>` command.
+Run the `nv set system cli inactive-timeout <minutes>` command.
 You can set the CLI session timeout to a value between 0 and 86400 minutes.
 The default value is 0 (disabled).

 ```
 cumulus@switch:~$ nv set system cli inactive-timeout 300